 Clarke glared back at him.
-“More than you probably realize.
-But why are you getting so concerned?
-I don’t recall you ever having this much interest in Julie or Carrie before.”
+“More than you realize.
+But why are you concerned?
+I don’t remember you being so interested in Julie or Carrie until a few weeks ago.”

 The tall blonde’s expression became a wry smile.
 “You’re telling me.”

 Frank adjusted his glasses.
 “Okay, Clarke, let me level with you.
 I have no quarrel with you, or Julie, but I’ve been kind of pulled into this situation… meaning, I just might be forced into taking firmer action.
-Last resort sort of thing of course, but, uh, well, look, can’t you get Julie to stop whatever’s going on before I have to do something?”
+Last resort sort of thing of course, but, uh, well, look, can’t you get Julie to stop whatever’s going on before I’m forced to do something?” he pleaded.

 Clarke’s frown returned.
-“The thing is, Julie is as much a victim here as everyone else.”
+“Thing is, Julie is as much a victim here as everyone else.”

 “I know she got called to the office like Carrie, but…”

 “Not like that,” Clarke interrupted.
-“It’s… it’s something I can’t really explain.
+“It’s… something I can’t really explain.
 Even to myself sometimes.”

 Frank blinked.
 “You’re not making sense.”

-“Yo, guys!”
-Lee said as he approached.
+“Yo, guys,” Lee said as he approached.
 “You want things that don’t make sense?
-How ’bout some of Carrie’s gym clothes and her home ec recipe cards drowning in the men’s washroom!”
-He tossed the wet bag at Frank.
+How ’bout some of Carrie’s gym clothes and her home ec recipe cards drowning in the men’s washroom.”
+He tossed the wet bag at Frank, who caught it automatically.
 “Here, math whiz.
 You know her better then me, right?
 Give the stuff back to her, ‘k?”

 Lee turned away with a vague gesture.
 “Cool, that’ll give you something to speak about then.
 Sorry, can’t stay, places to be.”

 Frank opened and closed his mouth a couple of times, but he was unable to find words before Lee had turned the next corner.
-He looked over at Clarke, who was now watching him with a slightly raised eyebrow.
+He looked over at Clarke, who was now watching him with an eyebrow raised.
 He then looked down into the bag he was holding.
 There was a bra sitting on top of the pile.
 He felt himself turning red.

 Upon exiting detention an hour later, Carrie was surprised to find a damp bag of her possessions tied anonymously around the lock of her locker.